 We performed a local symmetry analysis on quasi-cis dienes in [3--8]dendralenes (\textbf{1}--\textbf{6a} in \Cref{fig:den_mols}) with respect to $C_{2v}$ symmetry.
-The most stable conformer of each molecule was retrieved from Saglam's work \cite{saglam_discovery_2016}.
-First, we re-optimized molecular geometries using DFT/B3LYP/6-31G(d) with D3 dispersion correction and chloroform SMD solvation model \cite{marenich_universal_2009}.
-Local $C_{2v}$ symmetry of a C1-C2-C3-C4 diene consists of 3 non-trivial symmetry elements: a two-fold rotation ($C_2$) and two vertical reflection planes ($\sigma_v$ and $\sigma_v'$) as depicted in \Cref{fig:den_alternation}\textbf{a}.
-The $C_2$ axis was defined by a vector connecting the centers of the C1-C4 and C2-C3 vectors.
-The $\sigma_v$ plane bisects the diene fragment with its normal parallel to the C1-C4 vector.
+Local $C_{2v}$ symmetry of a C1--C2--C3--C4 diene consists of 3 non-trivial symmetry elements: a two-fold rotation ($C_2$) and two vertical reflection planes ($\sigma_v$ and $\sigma_v'$) as depicted in \Cref{fig:den_alternation}\textbf{a}.
+The $C_2$ axis was defined by a vector connecting the centers of the C1--C4 and C2--C3 vectors.
+The $\sigma_v$ plane bisects the diene fragment with its normal parallel to the C1--C4 vector.
 The other mirror plane, $\sigma_v'$, was determined such that its normal was obtained from the cross product of the $\sigma_v$ normal and the $C_2$ axis.
 By construction, the two reflection planes are mutually perpendicular and both contain the rotation axis.
-All local symmetry computations were evaluated with at the midpoint of the C1-C4 distance.
+All local symmetry computations were evaluated with at the midpoint of the C1--C4 distance.